SouheilMaatoug/Goodreads-books-rating/README.md

 ## Books's rating prediction
 ### Description
-This repository is about a machine learning for prediction a boook's rating.
+This repository is about a machine learning for prediction a book's rating.

 ### Arborescence